panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 ### _poolUtilization

-Get the pool utilization; it is a measure of the ratio of assets in the AMM vs the total assets managed by the pool.
+Get the pool utilization defined by the ratio of assets in the AMM to total assets.

-*compute: inAMM/totalAssets().*

 ```solidity